-Automated SSL certificate renewal with Let’s Encrypt, typically through an ACME client like Certbot, is invaluable for maintaining HTTPS security.
-However, even with automated setups, unexpected issues can lead to renewal failures—and expired certificates.
-Let’s dive into the most common pitfalls and, crucially, how to prevent them.
+Automating SSL certificate renewal with Let's Encrypt through an ACME client like Certbot is an invaluable tool for managing the burden of system administration.
+However, even with automated setups, renewal failures and expired certificates do happen.
+I'll cover most of the common pitfalls below and, crucially, how to prevent them.

 Solution: Periodically confirm scheduled tasks: